boostcon/cppnow_code_of_conduct/code_of_conduct.md

 -------------------

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the following individuals:
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact %%COC_TEAM_FULL_NAMES%% by emailing

-%%COC_STAFF_CONTACT_INFO%%
+  %%COC_EMAIL%%.

 All reports and concerns are kept confidential.